 I thought carefully about what I would miss if I didn’t have them… I wanted a beautiful dress, and a few close friends to enjoy the morning preparations with.
 So we made sure those things happened.
 By keeping it simple, everything we had on the day felt really special.
 We told our immediate family before our elopement and on the whole they were supportive of our decision.
 We didn’t tell anyone else until after the wedding and having the secret really added to the excitement in the build-up to our day.”

-The day of their wedding dawned clear and bright – with a fresh scattering of snow on the hills.
-Pulling back the curtains really did reveal a winter wonderland.
+The day of their wedding dawned clear and bright, with a fresh scattering of snow on the hills.
+Pulling back the curtains revealed a winter wonderland.
 Read on to see how the story of their Scottish elopement adventure unfolded.

 We loved how much joy Melissa’s dress gave her.
-It has such a beautiful floaty skirt, with loads one movement – which made it fantastic to photograph!
+It has such a beautiful floaty skirt with loads of movement, which made it fantastic to photograph!
 Melissa’s advice to other elopement brides: